 Best for Speed: Fellowes Laminator Jupiter 2 125

-This Fellowes laminator rapidly warms up in 60 seconds, thanks to InstaHeat technology and can also laminate documents at an impressive 30 inches per minute.
-Plus, it's possible to laminate any job perfectly without adjusting any settings on your own — the AutoSense system detects the thickness and self-adjusts to the best laminating setting for those pages.
-The Advanced Pouch Tracking System can detect misfed pages and automatically reverses to clear out jams without any intervention from you.
+This Fellowes laminator rapidly warms up in 60 seconds, thanks to InstaHeat technology, and can also laminate documents at an impressive 30 inches per minute.
+Plus, it's possible to laminate any job perfectly without adjusting any settings on your own—the AutoSense system detects the thickness and self-adjusts to the best laminating setting for those pages.
+The Advanced Pouch Tracking System can detect misfed pages and automatically reverses them to clear out jams without any intervention from you.
 Just re-center or remove to continue with the laminating process.
 The laminator is built with six rollers to provide superior quality laminating jobs.

 Best Features: GBC Fusion 7000L Thermal Laminator